 Landscape fabric shall be UV resistant, black polypropylene polyester blend with a permeability minimum of 12 gals/s.f./min.
-Landscape fabric shall be DeWitt Pro 5 Weed Barrier (1-800-888-9669) or equal approved by the Engineer prior to procurement.
+Landscape fabric shall be DeWitt Pro 5 Weed Barrier (1-800-325-0950888-9669) or approved equalor equal approved by the Engineer prior to procurement.

 Landscape fabric shall be installed per manufacturer's specifications as called out on Drawings.
-Landscape fabric shall not be visible under mulch and all loose ends shall be cut off, tucked under, or otherwise covered with mulch by the Contractor.
+Landscape fabric shall not be visible under bark mulch and all loose ends shall be cut off, tucked under, or otherwise covered with three inches (3") of wood chipsmulch by the Contractor.
 Landscape fabric shall be in direct contact with soil.